rogervila/inertia-html/README.md

 ```

-Also, create the `About.html` page and add it to the routes file:
+Also, create the `About.html` page and add it to the routes file.

 ```html
 <!-- resources/js/Pages/About.html -->